-From having the world’s lowest country to fishes producing 1 ton of sand per year, read about the most interesting facts about Maldives that are cool to know.
+From having the world’s lowest country to fishes producing 1 ton of sand per year, I propose you 18 interesting facts about Maldives that you should know.

 Fun Facts about Maldives origins, their people, geography, culture and other things that everybody should know !

 Beware of the sun in Maldives!
 A very high sun protection is a must-have.
 Located close to the equator, Maldives receive high amount of Sunrays.
 Almost direct, they strike at a 90° angle.